jpmelos/fdintercept/README.md

 ## Usage

-There are two ways to use fdintercept:
+There are three ways to use fdintercept:

 1. Direct command line usage: